Remember, remember, the 5th of November

 Holloa, boys! holloa, boys! make the bells ring!

 Holloa, boys! holloa boys!
 God save the King!

 Hip, hip, hooor-r-r-ray!

-Photo of the Lewes Bonfire Night by Flickr user montpelier.
+Photo of the Lewes Bonfire Night by Flickr user indian dating sites usa.